ssayol11/iGo/README.md

 ## Support

 For any queries regarding the project you can contact us at:
-  -Santi Sayol Pruna: santi.sayol@estudiantat.upc.edu -Roger Bel Clapés: roger.bel@estudiantat.upc.edu
+  - Santi Sayol Pruna: santi.sayol@estudiantat.upc.edu
+  - Roger Bel Clapés: roger.bel@estudiantat.upc.edu